Can You Go to Jail for Not Paying Taxes in the UK?

 Digital Receipts: Use apps to scan and store receipts electronically.

-Spreadsheets: Create organized spreadsheets to track deductible expenses.
+Spreadsheets: Create organised spreadsheets to track deductible expenses.

 Seeking Professional Help